Healthdirect Free Australian health advice you can count on.

 What is an MRI scan?

-A magnetic resonance imaging (MRI) scan takes detailed pictures of the inside of the body.
-It can show up problems in the soft tissues without the need for surgery.
-It is also useful for planning some treatments of the same areas.
+A magnetic resonance imaging (MRI) scan takes detailed pictures of the inside of your body.
+It can show problems without the need for surgery.
+It can also be useful for planning treatments for injuries and illnesses.

-When you have an MRI, you usually lie on a table that slides through a tunnel in the middle of the MRI scanner.
+An MRI scanner is often shaped like a tunnel, with a table for a person to lie on that slides through the middle.
 The scanner uses strong magnetic fields and radio waves to generate signals from the body.
 These are picked up by a radio antenna and processed by a computer to create detailed pictures.

 The benefits of an MRI are that it produces very detailed pictures, does not use x-ray radiation, and is painless.